prismicio/prismic-client/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🚨 Bug report
-about: Report a bug report to help us improve the package.
+about: Report a bug report to help improve the package.
-title: ''
+title: ""
-labels: 'bug'
+labels: "bug"
-assignees: ''
+assignees: ""
 ---

 <!-- 💙 Thanks for your time to make this package better with your feedback 💙